 Newspaper announcement - Dec 1889

 Jacob Agnitch probably distributed Blatz beer out of a saloon.
-The Polk directory listed a saloon for Stephen Agnitch in the 1887 and 1889 volumes (2,11) and for Agnitch Bros (Stephen and Jack) in the 1891 volume (3).
+The Michigan State Polk directory listed a saloon for Stephen Agnitch in the 1887 and 1889 volumes (2,11) and for Agnitch Bros (Stephen and Jack) in the 1891 volume (3).
 In Feb 1891, "Mr. Agnitch" decided to go out of the saloon business, and along with being the Blatz agent, proposed opening a meat market (9).
-It is unclear if this happened or when it happened, since about two months later, the Agnitch Brothers installed a new bar in their saloon (10).
-Stephen Agnitch was then listed as a brewer's agent in the 1893 directory (4), and the 1893 Sanborn map shows a depot for Blatz.
+It is unclear if his plans were actually realized since about two months later, the Agnitch Brothers installed a new bar in their saloon (10).
+Stephen Agnitch was then listed as a brewer's agent in the 1893 directory (4), and the 1893 Sanborn map showed a depot for Blatz.
 Since neither of them were listed in the 1895 directory (1), the Blatz agency apparently changed hands.
-Blatz then closed its Red Jacket branch in Jan 1897 but maintained its operations in Hancock (8).
+Blatz then closed its Red Jacket branch in Jan 1897 but maintained its branch in Hancock (8).

-Jacob Agnitch was an early distributor of Blatz beer in the Copper Country before Blatz established a depot in Red Jacket.
-Bottles bearing the Blatz name have been found locally but they lack a local town name.
-They may have been used by other agents or Jacob Agnitch himself.
-We are fortunate to have the Agnitch bottle with a local town name to commemorate Blatz's presence in the Copper Country.
+Jacob Agnitch was an early distributor of Blatz beer in the Copper Country.
+He distributed Blatz beer before Blatz established a depot in Red Jacket.
+Bottles bearing the Blatz name have been found locally but they lack embossing of a local town name, and thus, we do not know if they were used exclusively by a Copper Country branch.
+We are fortunate to have the one Agnitch bottle with a local town name to commemorate Blatz's early presence in the Copper Country.

 - R. L. Polk & Co.
 1895.
 Houghton County Directory 1895-96.
 R. L. Polk & Co., Publishers.
 Detroit, MI.